Six tips to get rid of vaginal odor

 Some menstrual products trap odor, compounding this effect.
 To reduce odor:

 - Try wearing internal products.
 The moisture of maxi pads and reusable cloth pads can contribute to odor.
 Sitting on a wet pad can also cause an infection.
+Internal menstrual products, including menstrual cups, can be purchased online.

 - Change menstrual products frequently.

-4. Know how sex affects vaginal odor
+3. How sex affects vaginal odor

 Some women notice a strong fishy odor immediately after sexual intercourse, which is a telltale sign of bacterial vaginosis.
 Others notice a less distinct smell.